hhandika/segui/website/docs/cli-usage/seq_filter.md

 ## Filtering based on the maximum proportion of gaps

 SEGUL considers `-` and `?` as gap characters.
 The app will remove sequences with a proportion of gaps greater than the specified value.
-Use the `--max-gap` option to filter sequences:
+To filter sequences, use the `--max-gap` option with a value between 0 and 1.

 ```Bash
 segul sequence filter --dir alignments/ --max-gap 0.3